quantasset/factorset/docs/source/data.rst

 .. note::

-   If the number of proxies in your proxy pool is less than proxy min you set in the :py:file:`~factorset.CONFIG` factorset uses `proxy_pool <https://github.com/jhao104/proxy_pool>`_, see in :py:mod:`~factorset.data.Proxy_start`.
+   If the number of proxies in your proxy pool is less than proxy min you set in the :py:mod:`~factorset.CONFIG` factorset uses `proxy_pool <https://github.com/jhao104/proxy_pool>`_, see in :py:mod:`~factorset.data.Proxy_start`.
 You may also install redis for your proxy pool.

 .. code-block:: python
     :linenos: